NXTung1102000/NXTung1102000/README.md

 - 📡 Science never sleep !
 - 🦮 I wanna have an Alaska Dog.
-- ⚽ I like playing sport...
+- ⚽ I like playing sports, ...